TSR-2 model in 1/72 scale

 were put into museums in the UK.

 The kit has about 90 parts in white plastic, six parts in clear.
 The very nice decal sheet has markings for three prototypes, with different serials.
 The Airfix decals are very good and include all stencilling including the very fine walkway lines.
-The colour in general of the airframe was "anti flash" white.
+The colour in general of the airframe was "anti flash" white with "faded Type D" roundels typical of the 1960s era.

 The kit's plastic is very soft with